 This “politico-theological conception” was based on the mythological model provided by the divine pair Frija and Woðanaz, deities who later evolved into, respectively, Freya/Frigg and Odin.
 Woðanaz is the warband’s king or chieftain, and Frija is its veleda.

 Thus, in the Migration Period, the goddess who later became Freya (and Frigg) was the wife of the god who later became Odin.
 While somewhat veiled, this is ultimately still the case in Old Norse literature.
 Freya’s husband is named Óðr, a name which is virtually identical to that of Óðinn (the Old Norse form of “Odin”). Óðr means “ecstasy, inspiration, furor.” Óðinn is simply the word óðr with the masculine definite article (-inn) added onto the end.
 The two names come from the same word and have the same meaning. Óðr is an obscure and seldom-mentioned character in Old Norse literature.
 The one passage that tells us anything about his personality or deeds – anything beyond merely listing his name in connection with Freya – comes from the Prose Edda, which states that Óðr is often away on long journeys, and that Freya can often be found weeping tears of red gold over his absence.
 Many of the surviving tales involving Odin have him traveling far and wide throughout the Nine Worlds, to the point that he’s probably more often away from Asgard than within it.
 Many of Odin’s numerous bynames allude to his wanderings or are names he assumed to disguise his identity while abroad.
-Thus, it’s hard to see Freya’s husband as anything but a hypostasis (a theological term that means “aspect” or “emanation”) of Odin.
+Thus, it’s hard to see Freya’s husband as anything but an only nominally distinct extension of Odin.

 The word for “Friday” in Germanic languages (including English) is named after Frija, the Proto-Germanic goddess who is the foremother of Freya and Frigg.
 None of the other Germanic peoples seem to have spoken of Frija as if she were two goddesses; this approach is unique to the Norse sources.
 It should come as no surprise, therefore, that in the Norse sources we find a confusion as to which goddess this day should have as its namesake.
 Both Freyjudagr (from Freyja) and Frjádagr (from Frigg) are used.